Esri/TRIRIGA-Indoors-FME-ETL/README.md

     - DATE_BUILT
         - Date the facility was built in Date format.
     - ELEVATION_RELATIVE
-        - The Z value of the base of the facility in meters, relative to a flat terrain surface (typically 0).
+        - The Z value of the base of the facility in meters, relative to a flat terrain surface. (typically 0)
     - ELEVATION_ABSOLUTE
         - The absolute Z value of the base of the facility in meters, relative to sea level.
     - HEIGHT_RELATIVE
         - The maximum height of the facility in meters, relative to a flat terrain surface.
     - HEIGHT_ABSOLUTE
-        - The maximum height of the facility in meters, relative to sea level (e.g., a 100-meter tall facility with an absolute elevation of 350 meters has an absolute height of 450 meters).
+        - The maximum height of the facility in meters, relative to sea level. (e.g., a 100-meter tall facility with an absolute elevation of 350 meters has an absolute height of 450 meters).
     - ROTATION
         - The geographic rotation (left/west = 0 advancing clockwise) of the facility.
 Valid value range: 0-180.
 Used for network creation.
         - If this isn't specified, it will be calculated.

 - **Level Properties** tab with the columns below.
 Add a row for each floor/level.
-The columns that exist in this sheet, ***but not mentioned below*** may be mapped using the TRIRIGA to Indoors Field Mapping Template so they do not need to be populated in this sheet.
+The columns below will be added to the Facilities feature class, but the contents may be overridden using the TRIRIGA to Indoors Field Mapping Template.
+The columns that exist in this sheet, ***but not mentioned below*** are ignored so do not need to be populated in this sheet.

     - LEVEL_ID
         - A unique identifier string for the level, 50 characters or less.
         - Set to the TRIRIGA Floor Spec ID captured previously in the TRIRIGA report.
     - NAME
-        - The common name of the level (e.g., Floor 1), 255 characters or less.
+        - The common name of the level (e.g. Floor 1), 255 characters or less.
     - NAME_SHORT
-        - The short name of the level (e.g., 1), 4 characters or less.
+        - The short name of the level (e.g. 1), 4 characters or less.
     - DESCRIPTION
         - Description for the facility, 255 characters or less.
     - ACCESS_TYPE
-        - The access type of the level (e.g., Visitor, Employee, Public), 50 characters or less.
+        - The access type of the level (e.g. Visitor, Employee, Public), 50 characters or less.
     - LEVEL_NUMBER
-        - An integer representing the level number for the level (e.g., 1).
+        - An integer representing the level number for the level (e.g. 1).
     - VERTICAL_ORDER
-        - An ordinal integer representing the vertical order of each level (e.g., 0).
+        - An ordinal integer representing the vertical order of each level (e.g. 0).
     - ELEVATION_RELATIVE
-        - The Z value of each level in meters, relative to a flat terrain surface (e.g., Floor 1 = 0, Floor 2 = 4.25, etc.).
+        - The Z value of each level in meters, relative to a flat terrain surface. (e.g. Floor 1 = 0, Floor 2 = 4.25, etc.).
     - ELEVATION_ABSOLUTE
-        - The absolute Z value of each level in meters, relative to sea level (e.g., Floor 1 = 254, Floor 2 = 258.25, etc.).
+        - The absolute Z value of each level in meters, relative to sea level. (e.g. Floor 1 = 254, Floor 2 = 258.25, etc.).
     - HEIGHT_RELATIVE
-        - The maximum height of the top of the level in meters, relative to the bottom of the level (e.g., Floor 1 = 4.25, Floor 2 = 4.25, etc.).
+        - The maximum height of the top of the level in meters, relative to the bottom of the level. (e.g. Floor 1 = 4.25, Floor 2 = 4.25, etc.).
     - HEIGHT_ABSOLUTE
-        - The absolute maximum height of the level in meters, relative to sea level (e.g., Floor 1 = 258.25, Floor 2 = 262.5, etc.).
+        - The absolute maximum height of the level in meters, relative to sea level. (e.g. Floor 1 = 258.25, Floor 2 = 262.5, etc.).

 #### Prepare the Target Indoors Geodatabase